sdiehl/wiwinwlh/tutorial.md

   | B b -- ^ Documentation for B
 ```

-Elements within a module (value, types, classes) can be hyperlinked by enclosing
+Elements within a module (values, types, classes) can be hyperlinked by enclosing
 the identifier in single quotes.

 ```haskell